 We have plenty of indoor activities for bad weather, but nothing stops the fun at Stone Mountain Adventures.
 When it rains, we like to put the word “mud” in front of many of our normal activity choices, and so we enjoy mud hiking, mud mountain biking, mud volleyball, and more!

 Do I have to wear a uniform?

 No, you do not have to wear a uniform at SMA.
-You will receive a SMA Session T-shirt at the end of each session with every ones name on it.
+You’ll receive a special SMA T-shirt at the end of each session with the names of all of the campers on it.

 Are there “Camping Overnights” at camp?